 The flatbreads at Shubayqa 1 are thus a unique and fascinating outlier in the long and obfuscated history of prehistoric food production.
 Many questions remain.
 Were other settlements in the region also occasionally producing cereal breads?
 How did bread-making influence the development of domestication and agriculture?
 What was the role of cereal breads in Natufian society and just how prevalent were they?

 “The next step is to evaluate if the production and consumption of bread influenced the emergence of plant cultivation and domestication at all,” said University of Copenhagen archaeobotanist Amaia Arranz Otaegui.

 The team looks forward to continuing their research on the early development of bread production in the prehistoric world.
-The Danish Council for Independent Research recently awarded Richter and his team a grant to continue their work into the Natufian occupation in the Black Desert.
+The Danish Council for Independent Research awarded Richter and his team a grant to continue their work into the Natufian occupation in the Black Desert.